 South Korean opposition vows justice as Park prepares Blue House exit

-The South Korean politician likely to emerge as the next president promised justice and common sense on Sunday as workers renovated the home of ousted leader Park Geun-hye to prepare for her departure from the presidential Blue House.
+The South Korean politician likely to become the next president promised justice and common sense on Sunday, as ousted leader Park Geun-hye prepared to leave the presidential Blue House and face possible prosecution on corruption charges.

-SEOUL: The South Korean politician likely to emerge as the next president promised justice and common sense on Sunday as workers renovated the home of ousted leader Park Geun-hye to prepare for her departure from the presidential Blue House.
+SEOUL: The South Korean politician likely to become the next president promised justice and common sense on Sunday, as ousted leader Park Geun-hye prepared to leave the presidential Blue House and face possible prosecution on corruption charges.

 The Constitutional Court ruled on Friday to uphold a parliamentary vote to impeach Park, dismissing her from office over an influence-peddling scandal that has shaken the country's political and business elite.